MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/percent-of-wifi-connection-failures-from-the-top-95-percent-of-device-ap-pairs.md

 ms.localizationpriority: medium
 ---

-# Connection failure rate of top 95 percent of device/AP pairs – All
+# Percent of wi-fi connection failures, from the top 95 percent of device and access-point pairs

 ## Description